thehambeard/CinematicUnityExplorer-WOTR/README.md

 ### Freecam

-* UnityExplorer provides a basic Free Camera which you can control with your keyboard and mouse.
+* CinematicUnityExplorer provides a basic Free Camera which you can control with your keyboard and mouse.
-* Unlike all other features of UnityExplorer, you can still use Freecam while UnityExplorer's menu is hidden.
+* Unlike all other features of CinematicUnityExplorer, you can still use Freecam while CinematicUnityExplorer's menu is hidden.
 * Supports using the game's main Camera or a separate custom Camera.
 * See the Freecam panel for further instructions and details.